mikejed/Rock-Plugins/Print blank labels Plugin/readme.md

 To do this, you'll need two things: a slightly modified version of your .prn files, and this Windows .exe program.

+*If you'd like to test the program before spending time modifying your labels, you can also download the .zip file from the version folder at the top of this page- this includes the executable, the source code, and three sample labels from Christ's Church of Flagstaff.*

 ### Prepare your labels
 Start off by downloading copies of the .prn files you're using in Rock.
 Open them in Notepad, and then delete any lines with the normal merge fields.
 This is necessary to keep it from printing placeholder text where their names would usually go.
 Then, replace the placeholder for the security code with `???` - this is what this program will use to determine where to write the code it generates for this set of tags.